jimken123/soda/versioned_docs/version-v0.18.0/application-settings.md

 ## Logging

-Core uses structured logging across its Steps and Connectors, and Sequence uses [NLog](https://nlog-project.org) for writing log output to various targets.
+Core uses structured logging across its Steps and Connectors, and Phoenix uses [NLog](https://nlog-project.org) for writing log output to various targets.
 NLog is fully configurable using the `appsettings.json` file.